 The persistence and ingenuity of cancer researchers has opened the doors to a remarkable new era in which immunotherapy is emerging as an innovative, important tool to fight cancer.
-Between 2011 and 2014, three new immunotherapy drugs have been approved to treat melanoma-with more studies in progress.
+Since 2011, a number of new immunotherapy drugs have been approved to treat melanoma-with more studies in progress.